 Corporate Banking offers a wide range of funding solutions, from short-term working capital financing to complex lending solutions, such as cross-border project financing, syndicated loans and bridging loans.
-Corporate Banking works in collaboration with other product partners, including Transaction Banking, Global Markets, Investment Banking and Maybank Islamic Berhad ("Maybank Islamic"), leveraging the Group's country, industry and credit expertise to structure loans.
+It works in collaboration with its product partners, including Transaction Banking, Global Markets, Investment Banking and Maybank Islamic Berhad, leveraging on its country, industry and credit expertise to structure high quality loans.